Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 - `head` will print the first 10 lines by default, but this number can be controlled with the `-n` option
 - `tail` will print the final lines of a file, and can also be controlled with the `-n` option

-We will use a larger text file to show the utility of these commands, as well as other commands in the subsequent parts of this lesson.
 ```bash
 # Show the first 20 lines of the all_counts.txt file
 head -n 20 all_counts.txt